philsmd/itunes_backup2hashcat/README.md

 # Command line parameters

-The usage is very simple: you just specify the path to the 7-Zip file as the first command line argument.
+The usage is very simple: you just specify the path to the Manifest.plist file as the first command line argument.

 You can also use multiple files on the command line like this:
   ./itunes_backup2hashcat.pl Manifest.plist Manifest2.plist